Australian Open Series: Kooyong Classic

-The Kooyong Classic was an exhibition tournament played in the lead-up to the Australian Open.
+The Kooyong Classic is an exhibition tournament played in the lead-up to the Australian Open.
 The format for the Classic altered in accordance with the number of players participating, though in most years it featured both men's and women's singles matches.
 Kooyong was the original home of the Australian Open before the tournament moved to Melbourne Park in 1988.
-The tournament is scheduled to return in 2023.

 Weeks 3 and 4

 Australian Open

 The Australian Open is one of four Grand Slam events on the international tennis schedule.
-It is held at Melbourne Park in Melbourne in the second half of January.
+First played in 1905, it is held at Melbourne Park in Melbourne in the second half of January.
 It is the official Grand Slam of the Asia-Pacific.

 Former tournaments

 ATP Cup

 The ATP Cup was introduced in 2020 as a representative multi-city tournament where men's players form teams to represent their countries.
 The ATP Cup was initially supposed to be an annual tournament played across the cities of Sydney, Brisbane and Perth.
-The initial season in 2020 was played under this format, before the Covid-19 pandemic meant the tournament was staged in Melbourne in 2021 in the immediate lead up to the 2021 Australian Open, before the tournament was staged entirely in Sydney in 2022.
+The initial season in 2020 was played under this format, before the COVID-19 pandemic meant the tournament was staged in Melbourne in 2021 in the immediate lead up to the 2021 Australian Open, before the tournament was staged entirely in Sydney in 2022.

 The ATP Cup lasted 3 editions before being discontinued after the 2022 edition due to poor attendance and a general lack of popularity amongst fans and players alike.
 It was replaced by a mixed-sex national team tournament known as the United Cup for 2023.